Garnet Mountain fire lookout tower with wraparound deck on grassy hilltop at dusk with outhouse in background

 July 2016

 The Garnet Mountain Fire Lookout Cabin is a popular Forest Service rental just southwest of Bozeman in the Gallatin Canyon.
 Perched atop Garnet Mountain, the cabin sleeps 4 people and offers 360° views of the surrounding peaks.
-It is accessible via a 4-mile hike or ATV via the Rat Lake Trail.
+It is accessible via a 4.5-mile hike or, from June 16 through December 1, by motorcycle or ATV via the Rat Lake Trail.
+Rat Lake access is limited to vehicles under 50 inches wide.

 The Views